krishaamer/green-filter-research/research/literature/sustainability.md

 ### Experience Design {#experience-design}

--   Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
-(Michael Abrash (2017))
+-   In @michaelabrashInventingFuture2017 Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
 -   Loaning terminology from service design, the user journey within an app needs to consider about touchpoint on the way to a state of success.

 ### Mobile App Design {#mobile-app-design}